-Performance Indicator Target Performance A Number of projected jobs created through Chorley Council support or intervention 48 Reason below target businesses to survive and manage the effects of the pandemic.
-Action required Objective Operational Object Frank Operation will also week towards assessed in Trend: Performance is worse than quarter two 2020/21 (287) and d quarter two 2 2019/20 (199).
+Performance Indicator Target Performance Number of projected jobs created through Chorley Council support or intervention 100 48 Reason below target businesses to survive and manage the effects of the pandemic. safeguarding growth plans. supporting ifted, other Action required In quarter three, work by the team will be redirected towards business growth such as proactively advising on and administering growth relating grants, which have a direct impact on job creation in the borough.
+This includes the Chorley Big Grant, Chose Chorley Grant, and Shop Front Grant.
+The service will also work towards supporting businesses grow digitally through tailored webinars.
+Trend: Performance is worse than quarter two 2020/21 (287) and d quarter two 2 2019/20 (199).